 For further information about Cumbria’s School Admissions process, please click on the following link:

-Explanatory Notes (These notes are part of the LA’s policy)
+Explanatory Notes (These notes are part of the Local Authority’s policy)

 Advice issued by the Department for Education (DfE) in August 2018 states that a child previously looked after outside of England is one that was looked after, outside England, by a public authority, a religious organisation or another provider of care whose sole purpose is to benefit society.

 In criteria 3, 4 and 6, priority will be given to those children with the youngest siblings.
 Brothers and sisters are those living at the same address and includes step and foster children.
-Priority will only be given where it is known at the time of allocating places that a sibling will be attending the school [excluding a nursery class] at the time of admission.
+Priority will only be given where it is known at the time of allocating places that a sibling will be attending the school (excluding a nursery class – see note 4) at the time of admission.

 Where reference is made to ‘associated’ infant and junior schools, this is to describe those situations where infant and junior schools share the same catchment area.

 Distance measurements will be undertaken using the Local Authority’s computerised Geographical Information System [GIS].
-This measures a straight line measure between the centre of the pupil’s home address and a common point on the school site as determined by the LA.
+This measures a straight-line measurement between the centre of the pupil’s home address and a common point on the school site as determined by the Local Authority.

 Random allocation will be used as a tie-break in categories 5 and 7 to decide who has the highest priority for admission if the distance between the children’s home address and the school is the same.
 This process will be independently verified.